Adult entertainment and services are considered “high risk” in credit card processing, but that doesn’t mean that you don’t have options.

 Getting your high risk merchant account is only the first step.
 You’ll also want to make sure that your account isn’t closed due to misuse, excessive chargebacks, or other preventable problems.

-Chargebacks are a concern for everyone, but may be particularly important for high risk businesses.
+Chargebacks are a concern for everyone, but are particularly important for high risk businesses.
 Since having too many chargebacks is a leading reason for accounts to be declined or closed, it’s important to mitigate how many you receive.

 Be sure to have clear policies regarding refunds, keep your contact info easily accessible to help customers sort out problems, and implement strong security to cut down on fraudulent purchases.
 You may even choose to work with a chargeback management company to help you reduce and fight chargebacks.